 Nutrition and Dietary Supplements

 A treatment plan for depression may include complementary and alternative therapies.
 Preliminary studies suggest some nutritional supplements may reduce the symptoms of depression for some people.
-It's important to talk to your team of health care providers about the best ways to use these therapies in your overall treatment plan.
+It is important to talk to your team of health care providers about the best ways to use these therapies in your overall treatment plan.

-These supplements may help reduce symptoms:
+The following supplements may help reduce symptoms:

 - SAMe (s-adenosyl-L-methionine) is a substance your body makes that may raise levels of the brain chemical dopamine.
 It has been studied for depression, but results are mixed and not all of the studies have been of good quality.
 Some of the studies suggest SAMe can help relieve mild-to-moderate depression and may work faster than prescription antidepressants.
 If you are taking other medications for depression, talk to your doctor before taking SAMe because it may interact with them.